emqx/emqx-docs/en_US/data-integration/data-bridge-kafka.md

 - **Payload transformation**: Message payload can be processed by the defined SQL rules during the transmission.
 For example, payloads containing some real-time metrics such as total message count, successful/failed delivery count, and message rate can go through data extraction, filtering, enrichment, and transformation before the messages are ingested into Kafka.
 - **Effective topic mapping:** Numerous IoT business topics can be mapped into Kakfa topics by the configured kafka data bridge.
 EMQX supports the MQTT user property mapping to Kafka headers and adopts various flexible topic mapping methods, including one-to-one, one-to-many, many-to-many, and also includes support for MQTT topic filters (wildcards).
 - **Flexible partition selection strategy**: Supports forwarding messages to the same Kafka partition based on MQTT topics or clients.
-- **Processing capabilities in high-throughput situations:** EMQX Kafka producer supports synchronous/asynchronous writing modes, enabling flexible balancing between latency and throughput according to different scenarios.
+- **Processing capabilities in high-throughput situations**: EMQX Kafka producer supports both synchronous and asynchronous writing modes, allowing you to differentiate between real-time priority and performance priority for data writing strategies and enabling flexible balancing between latency and throughput according to different scenarios.
+- **Runtime metrics**: Supports viewing runtime metrics for each data bridge, such as total messages, success/failure counts, current rate, etc.
+- **Dynamic configuration**: You can dynamically configure data bridges in the Dashboard or configuration file.

 These features enhance the integration capabilities and flexibility that help you establish an effective and robust IoT platform architecture.
 Your increasing volumes of IoT data can be transmitted under stable network connections and can be further stored and managed effectively.